-"Hazard Lands" means lands that are unsafe for development in their natural state, such as floodplains and steep and unstable slopes; or that pose severe constraints on some types of development, such as aeolian surficial deposits (a deposit that forms as a result of the accumulation of wind-driven products of the weathering of solid bedrock or unconsolidated alluvial, lacustrine, marine, or other deposits) and permanent wetlands; and which may be prone to flooding, shoreline erosion, or slope instability hazards or any hazard that may result in life loss or injury, property damage, social, and economic disruption or environmental degradation, such as floodplain, floodway, and lands in proximity to water bodies and water courses with slopes greater than 10%.
+"Hazard Lands" means lands that are unsafe for development in their natural state, such as floodplains and steep and unstable slopes; or lands that pose severe constraints on some types of development, such as aeolian surficial deposits (a deposit that forms as a result of the accumulation of wind-driven products of the weathering of solid bedrock or unconsolidated alluvial, lacustrine, marine, or other deposits) and permanent wetlands; and lands which may be prone to flooding, shoreline erosion, or slope instability hazards or any hazard that may result in life loss or injury, property damage, social, and economic disruption or environmental degradation, such as floodplain, floodway, and lands in proximity to water bodies and water courses with slopes greater than 10%.

-"Intermunicipal Development Plan Area (IDP Area)" means the extension of land identified by both municipalities that encompass areas of importance and/or concern to which the policies of this document pertain.
+"IDP Area" means the Intermunicipal Development Plan Area - the extension of land identified by Both Municipalities that encompass areas of importance and/or concern to which the policies of this document pertain.

-"Intermunicipal Liaison Committee (ILC)" means the joint steering committee for the administration of the IDP as established under Section 5.1 of this Intermunicipal Development Plan.
+"ILC" means the Intermunicipal Liaison Committee for the administration of the IDP as established under Section 5.1 of this Intermunicipal Development Plan.

-"Intermunicipal Development Plan (IDP)" A statutory document between two or more municipalities, adopted by bylaw in accordance with section 631 of the Municipal Government Act, which is used by municipalities as a long-range planning tool to address land use matters.
-Here the County of Vermilion River and Village of Paradise Valley Intermunicipal Development Plan.
+"IDP" means an Intermunicipal Development Plan - a statutory document between two or more municipalities, adopted by bylaw in accordance with section 631 of the Act, which is used by municipalities as a long-range planning tool to address land use matters.
+For the purpose of this document, the IDP means the County of Vermilion River and the Village of Kitscoty Intermunicipal Development Plan.

-"Joint Growth Study" is a long-range planning tool that contributes to inform planning decisions by identifying growth directions (e.g., population, employment, land economics) and development trends (e.g., residential & non-residential, market analysis) within a study area.
+"Joint Growth Study" is a long-range planning tool designed to inform planning decisions by identifying growth directions (e.g., population, employment, land economics) and development trends (e.g., residential & non-residential, market analysis) within a study area.

 "Land Use Bylaw" means the key tool used to regulate and control the use and development of all land and buildings in a municipality.
-Here the County of Vermilion River Land Use Bylaw and the Village of Paradise Valley Land Use Bylaw.
+For the purpose of this document, the Land Use Bylaw means the County of Vermilion River and the Village of Kitscoty Land Use Bylaw.

-"May" is a discretionary term, meaning a choice is available, with no particular direction or guidance intended, and is usually dependent on the particular circumstances under consideration at any given moment.
+"May" is a discretionary term, meaning a choice is available, with no particular direction or guidance intended, and is dependent on the particular circumstances under consideration.